gios/gzipper/README.md

   --brotli-size-hint <number>            expected input size 0 (default) --zopfli-num-iterations <number>       maximum amount of times to rerun forward and backward pass to optimize LZ77 compression cost
   --zopfli-block-splitting               splits the data in multiple deflate blocks with optimal choice for the block boundaries
-  --zopfli-block-splitting-last          chooses the optimal block split points only after doing the iterative LZ77 compression
   --zopfli-block-splitting-max <number>  maximum amount of blocks to split into (0 for unlimited, but this can give extreme results that hurt compression on some files)
   --zstd-level <number>                  zstd compression level 1 (default), 5 (best compression) --output-file-format <value>           output file format with default artifacts [filename].[ext].[compressExt]